HPEEzmeral/ezua-tutorials/Solution-Accelerator/README.md

 ### 1. Import Tar File
 1. Navigate to the Tools & Framework section
 2. Click "Import Framework"
-3. Upload your NVIDIA-NIM unit tests tar file
+3. Upload your helm charts unit tests tar file (They can we found in ezua-tutorials/Solution-Accelerator/helm-package)
 4. Complete the solution accelerator details
    > **Note**: For non-user namespace deployment, add label `hpe-ezua/ezmodels=true` to the namespace